 In addition to the type of skylight, it's important to understand the key components involved.
 Skylights consist of flashing, glass, and frame.
 Flashing is the material that surrounds the skylight to provide a waterproof barrier, preventing water from seeping in.
 The glass, of course, allows sunlight to pass through and illuminates the room.
 The frame holds the skylight in place and provides structural support.

-Understanding these components will help you make informed decisions when it comes to maintenance and repair.
+Understanding these components will help you make informed decisions when it comes to maintenance and repair on leaking skylights.

 These are conventional, non-opening skylight windows.
 In addition to offering light, they can offer a stunning view of the sky or other natural beauty.
 Fixed skylights are typically mounted on a high ceiling, out of your reach.
 They don't manage the humidity in a space because they don't open.